curl/curl/docs/MANUAL.md

 To send two files in one post you can do it in two ways:

-Send multiple files in a single "field" with a single field name:
+Send multiple files in a single field with a single field name:

     curl -F "pictures=@dog.gif,cat.gif" $URL